Revealing the Nonequilibrium Nature of a Granular Intruder: The Crucial Role of Non-Gaussian Behavior

-While $\xi_2(t)$ is a typical white noise with standard deviation $\sigma_2$, $\xi_1(t)$ can be another - independent - white noise or a compound Poisson noise $\xi_1(t)=\sum_j z_j\delta(t-t_j)$ (where $\delta(t)$ is a Dirac delta) with intensity $\lambda$ and normally distributed jumps: this means that the time intervals between jumps $\Delta_j=t_j-t_{j-1}$ are independent of each other and exponential distributed ($P(\Delta) \sim \lambda e^{-\lambda \Delta}$), while the amplitude of the jumps $z_j$ is sampled from a normal distribution ($P(z) \sim \mathcal{N}_\sigma(z)$) with zero mean and standard deviation $\sigma$.
-Note that $\ave{\xi_1^4}_c=3\lambda \sigma^4$ and that $\xi_1$ tends to a standard Gaussian white noise in the limit $\lambda \to \infty$, $\sigma \to 0$ with $\lambda \sigma^2 = \ave{\xi_1^2}=\sigma_1^2 = constant$.
+where $\gamma$ is a damping coefficient for the probe and arises both from the average effect of collisions with the granular gas as well as with other sources of viscosity (air, solid friction, etc.), the variable $\Omega$ is a collective variable which takes into account the inertial effect of the surrounding granular medium and $1/\mu$ is its typical relaxation timescale.
+The fluctuating force $\xi_2(t)$ is a typical white noise representing fluctuations of $\Omega$ ($\ave{\xi_2(t)}=0$ and $\ave{\xi_2(t)\xi_2(t')}=\sigma_2^2\delta(t-t')$), while for $\xi_1(t)$ we will consider two cases: a white Gaussian noise or a compound Poisson process, i.e. $\xi_1(t)=\sum_j z_j\delta(t-t_j)$ (where $\delta(t)$ is a Dirac delta) with intensity $\lambda$ and normally distributed jumps.
+This means that the time intervals between jumps $\Delta_j=t_j-t_{j-1}$ are independent of each other and exponential distributed ($P(\Delta) \sim \lambda e^{-\lambda \Delta}$), while the amplitude of the jumps $z_j$ is sampled from a normal distribution ($P(z) \sim \mathcal{N}_\sigma(z)$) with zero mean and standard deviation $\sigma$.
+Note that $\ave{\xi_1^4}_c=\ave{\xi_1^4}-3\ave{\xi_1^2}^2=3\lambda \sigma^4$ and that $\xi_1$ tends to a standard Gaussian white noise ($\ave{\xi_1(t)}=0$ and $\ave{\xi_1(t)\xi_1(t')}=\sigma_1^2\delta(t-t')$) in the limit $\lambda \to \infty$, $\sigma \to 0$ with $\lambda \sigma^2 =\sigma_1^2 = constant$.
 The use of such noise has both a physical and a mathematical justification.
 From a physical point of view, $\xi_1$ can be interpreted as the process originating from instantaneous collisions of granular particles with the blade.
-Moreover, it has been shown that non-Gaussian white noises like $\xi_1$ can be derived from microscopic theories through a systematic expansion of the Boltzmann-Lorentz equation governing the evolution of the blade~\cite{kanazawa2015minimal,kanazawa2015asymptotic,kanazawa2017statistical}.
-However, this reasoning cannot explain the existence of the second degree of freedom.
-In addiction, even from a mathematical point of view, by virtue of the Levy-Ito decomposition theorem, the used noise has an interesting structure since it is one of the three contributions to process with independent and identically distributed increments~\cite{ken1999levy,kyprianou2014fluctuations,schilling2016introduction}.
+A rigorous justification for the model in Eq.~\ref{eq:model} could be obtained by the design of a kinetic theory for inelastic hard spheres including the specific setup of our experiment.
+Recently, it has been shown that non-Gaussian white noises like $\xi_1$ can be derived from microscopic theories through a systematic expansion of the Boltzmann-Lorentz equation governing the evolution of the blade~\cite{kanazawa2015minimal,kanazawa2015asymptotic,kanazawa2017statistical}.
+In our opinion those studies offer a general justification for non-Gaussian white noise in vibrated and diluted granular experiments.
+However, this reasoning cannot explain the existence of the second degree of freedom $\Omega$.
+We conjecture that the missing ingredient in those previous theory is the interaction between the granular bath and the particular boundary conditions in our setup, which prevent the rapid thermalization of the tangential components of the velocities of the spheres, which is likely to be responsible for the memory here modelled in terms of $\Omega$.
+In addition, even from a mathematical point of view, by virtue of the Levy-Ito decomposition theorem, the used noise has an interesting structure since it is one of the three contributions to process with independent and identically distributed increments~\cite{ken1999levy,kyprianou2014fluctuations,schilling2016introduction}.
 As shown in \cite{kanazawa2015minimal,kanazawa2015asymptotic,kanazawa2017statistical, kusmierz2018thermodynamics,bialas2020colossal}, a system driven by Levy noises (like $\xi_1$) is necessarily out of equilibrium.
 Thus, it should be sufficiently general to capture, at least qualitatively, the relevant features of the granular gas.
+For our model $C(t)$ and $H(t)$ are given by